loyiv/Determining-the-Optimal-p-in-the-Morris-Method-via-Pareto-Based-Multi-Objective-Selection/README.md

 MATLAB code for **selecting the Morris grid level `p`** using a **Pareto-based multi-objective** criterion, as described in the accompanying paper:

-> *Determining the Optimal p in the Morris Method via Pareto-Based Multi-Objective Selection* (course paper / technical report)
+> *Determining the Optimal p in the Morris Method via Pareto-Based Multi-Objective Selection*

 ---